smallstep/clients/README.md

 - Check CA health
 - Get a Certificate Signing Request (CSR) signed by a [JWK provisioner](https://smallstep.com/docs/step-ca/provisioners#jwk) configured in the CA

-The clients authenticate with the CA using a private JSON Web Key (JWK).
-Note that this JWK can typically make any request of the CA, so it's necessary to protect the private key JSON file.

 ## Under the hood

 To get the CSR signed, clients follow these steps: